 Thus, according to Bernard, Bechamp and their successors, disease occurs to a large extent as a function of biology and as a result of the changes that take place when metabolic processes are thrown off.
 Germs become symptoms that stimulate the occurrence of more symptoms - which ultimately culminate in disease.
 A body thus weakend also naturally becomes vulnerable to external harmful microzyma - or if you prefer pleomorphic germs.
 So, our bodies are in effect mini-ecosystems, or biological terrains in which nutritional status, level of toxicity, level and types of stress, and digestive function all play key roles.

 For these and other reasons Bechamp argued strenuously against vaccines, asserting that "The most serious disorders may be provoked by the injection of living organisms into the blood."
 Untold numbers of researchers have since agreed with him.
+An excellent discussion of Bechamp and Pastuer is here.

 For a must see, balanced discussion of the biological terrain theory versus the germ theory see this online video, titled appropriately "A Deeper Understanding" - about 1 hour and seven minutes.
 The discussion suggests that the biological terrain theory and the germ theory are not necessarily mutually exclusive.
 It begins with the assertion that microbes are unquestionably involved in disease, then explores related research and clinical experience to explain how and why germs (or microbes) may influence the disease process.
 Includes ideas for boosting our own resistance to disease (biological terrain).
 This discussion is given by clinical herbalists, teacher and author Thomas Easely who is in the process of starting a new clinic for practitioners.